Medals from Germany from World War I

 German Military Medals & Awards from 1914 to 1918

 German war medals (WW1) are one of the most popular medal collections for the country.
-So, on this page, you will find the complete list of decorations from the rime period.
+So, on this page, you will find the complete list of decorations from the time period, alongside images and explanations.

 These medals and decorations were an important part of military culture in Germany during World War I, recognizing the valor, leadership, and service of those who participated in the conflict.
 Here are five WW1 German medals that served as symbols of honor and bravery: